Best 3D Printer for Beginners UK 2026

 | **Beginner-friendly** | Yes | Moderate, more cleanup involved |

 Start with FDM.
 Resin printing produces incredible detail, but the workflow involves handling toxic chemicals, washing parts in IPA, and UV curing.
-Our [FDM vs resin guide](/guides/fdm-vs-resin-printer) covers the full comparison.
+My [FDM vs resin guide](/guides/fdm-vs-resin-printer) covers the full comparison.

 Three traps catch beginners every year: